 Most of the Asher post cards of Lake Tahoe are of the California side of the lake.
 There are three different credit lines on the California Lake Tahoe post cards including the standard AP back to back version, an AP where the letters are separated by periods, “A. P.” and an “Ashers Photo” with and without the possessive mark on the s in Ashers’.

 There is also a numbered series of California Lake Tahoe post cards, with the number in parenthesis.
 The highest number seen so far is titled “Meeks Bay Tahoe (98)”

 Lake Tahoe –Nevada Asher Post Cards

 “Cave Rock Tunnel.
 Lake Tahoe.”
-(AP) The view is looking through the tunnel from the north end.
-With ‘ghost’ image of card at south end of tunnel.
+The view is looking through the tunnel from the north end.
+With a ghost image at the south end of the tunnel.

-“Cave Rock Tunnel Lake Tahoe, Nevada. ” (AP) The view is looking south thought the tunnel.
+“Cave Rock Tunnel Lake Tahoe, Nevada. ” This is a vertical view is looking south thought the tunnel.

 “Cave Rock Glenbrook, Nevada.”
 No Asher credit line or logo.